-Cost As of Decen Gross Unrealized Gains nber 31, 2011 Gross Unrealized Losses Fair Market Value Available-for-sale securities: Corporate debt securities, short-term \$10,833,991 \$ 1,217 \$ (6,141) \$10,829,067 Total \$10,833,991 \$ 1,217 \$ (6,141) \$10,829,067
+As of March 31, 2012 Cost Gross Unrealized Gains Gross Unrealized Losses Fair Market Value Available-for-sale securities: Corporate debt securities, short-term \$10,395,194 \$ 2,884 \$ (2,517) \$10,395,561 Corporate debt securities, long-term 818,950 (173) 818,777 Total \$11,214,144 \$ 2,884 \$ (2,690) \$11,214,338

 The cost of securities sold is based on the specific identification method.
 Amortization of premiums, accretion of discounts, interest, dividend income and realized gains and losses are included in investment income.
-There were no realized gains or losses on the Company's investments in the three months ended December 31, 2011.
-As of December 31, 2010, the Company did not hold any investments.
+Realized gains or losses on the Company's investments were immaterial in the three and six months ended March 31, 2012.
+The Company did not hold any investments during the three and six months ended March 31, 2011.

 The Company determines the appropriate designation of investments at the time of purchase and re-evaluates such designation as of each balance sheet date.
-All of the Company's investments were designated as available-for-sale debt securities in the three months ended December 31, 2011.
-As of December 31, 2011, the Company's short-term investments have original maturity dates of greater than 90 days and less than one year.
-Any long-term investments have original maturity dates of greater than 90 days and less than one year.
-Any long-term investments have original maturity dates of greater than one year.
-The Company did not hold any long-term investments as of December 31, 2011.
+All of the Company's investments were designated as available-for-sale debt securities in the three and six months ended March 31, 2012.
+As of March 31, 2012, the Company's short-term investments have original maturity dates of greater than 90 days and less than one year.
+The Company's long-term investments as of March 31, 2012 have original maturity dates between twelve and eighteen months.

 Available-for-sale marketable securities are carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of tax, and reported as a separate component of stockholders' equity.
-Management reviews the fair value of the portfolio at least monthly, and evaluates individual securities with fair value below amortized cost as of each balance sheet date.
-For debt securities, in order to determine whether impairment is other than temporary, management must conclude whether the Company intends to sell the impaired security and whether it is more likely than not that the Company will be required to sell the security prior to recovering its amortized cost basis.
-If management intends to sell an impaired debt security or it is more likely than not the Company will be required to sell the security prior to recovering its amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
-The amount of an other-than-temporary impairment related to a credit loss, or securities that management intends to sell before recovery, is recognized in earnings.
+Management reviews the fair value of the portfolio at least quarterly, and evaluates individual securities with fair value below amortized cost as of each balance sheet date.
+For debt securities, in order to determine whether impairment is other than temporary, management must conclude whether the Company intends to sell the impaired debt security and whether it is more likely than not that the Company will be required to sell the debt security prior to recovering its amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
+The amount of an other-than-temporary impairment on debt securities related to a credit loss, or debt securities that management intends to sell before recovery, is recognized in earnings.
 The amount of an other-than-temporary impairment on debt securities related to other factors is recorded consistent with changes in the fair value of all other available-for-sale securities as a component of stockholders' equity in other comprehensive income (loss).
-No other-than-temporary impairment charges were recognized in the three months ended December 31, 2011.
+No other-than-temporary impairment charges were recognized in the three and six months ended March 31, 2012.